ImCarsen/go-subsonic/README.md

 The Stream and Download functions did not support seeking.

 Changes made:
-- Added SeekableReader, which implements io.Reader and io.Seeker interfaces
+- Added SeekableReader, which implements io.Reader, io.Closer and io.Seeker interfaces
 - Made the Stream and Download functions use SeekableReader
 - Update to Go version 1.22